Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-10.md

 <!-- > -->

-This creates a bare bones application with two tabs.
+The code below creates a bare bones application with two tabs.
 Notice this is very similar to the stack navigation code!

 Replace the code in `App.js` with the code below: